Gold Rises for Third Straight Session

 ADVERTISEMENT

-"I think that's really the key factor," Mr. O'Neill said.
-"That's providing some good underlying support."
+"I think today you're looking much harder at the dollar than anything else," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.

-Among base metals, copper for March delivery swung between small gains and losses and was recently up 0.1% at $3.2360 a pound.
+Among base metals, front-month copper for January delivery swung between small gains and losses and closed down 0.4% at $3.20 a pound.
 The rally that sent the industrial metal to four-year highs late last year has paused recently, but some analysts expect favorable demand from China, the world's largest consumer, and supply disruptions to continue supporting prices.

 Chinese copper imports fell slightly in December from the previous month but were still at their second-highest level of the year, Citi analysts said in a note to clients.